charisgao/STAT-4830-Optimizing-Attention-Project/report.md

 ### Current Limitations

-- **Minimal Dataset**: Synthetic or small text corpora, offering limited insight into real-world performance.
+- **Minimal Dataset**: Synthetic or small text corpora, offering limited insight into real-world performance (we only use 1000 training samples).
 - **Limited Mask Optimization**: We used a simple weighted linear combination of attention masks that attend to tokens in specific positions.
 - **No Large Model**: GPT-2 was used purely for demonstration; we have not tested on bigger or more modern architectures.